gregoirebechade/covid_internship/readme.txt

 # Pandemic Forecasting Models

-This repository enables the use and comparison of different forecasts for pandemic propagation.
+This repository enables the use and compare different forecasts for pandemic propagation.
+13 models are implemented and tested over 324 different pandemics.

 ## Directory Structure